nim-works/nimskull/doc/manual.rst

 Closure iterators and inline iterators have some restrictions:

-1. For now, a closure iterator cannot be executed at compile time.
-2. `return` is allowed in a closure iterator but not in an inline iterator (but rarely useful) and ends the iteration.
+1. `return` is allowed in a closure iterator but not in an inline iterator (but rarely useful) and ends the iteration.
-3. Neither inline nor closure iterators can be (directly)* recursive.
+2. Neither inline nor closure iterators can be (directly)* recursive.
-4. Neither inline nor closure iterators have the special `result` variable.
+3. Neither inline nor closure iterators have the special `result` variable.
-5. Closure iterators are not supported by the JS backend.

 (*) Closure iterators can be co-recursive with a factory proc which results in similar syntax to a recursive iterator.
 More details follow.